viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 ```

 The container has been started and application was successfully running inside the container.
-When application finished, the container has been stopped.
+Container stops after the application has finished.
 Docker containers are
 not automatically removed when you stop them.
 To remove one or more containers, use
 `docker container rm` command specifying container IDs you want to remove.